Foster Parents & Our Support Networka personalized & dedicated support system

 In-Home Staff Support

 In addition to the per diem, each placement will receive fifteen hours (15 hours) of staff support to assist the foster parent in caring for their foster child.
-Foster families can hire in-home Foster Family Support Staff through Partners in Parenting or establish their own support network with the involvement of the Foster Family Supervisor.
+Foster families can hire in-home Foster Family Support Staff through Partners in Parenting or establish their own support network with the involvement of the Foster Family Manager.

 Relief & Emergency Services